advance100/doc_webpack/webpack-dev-server.md

 #### Inline mode with node.js API

 There is no `inline: true` flag in the webpack-dev-server configuration, because the webpack-dev-server module has no access to the webpack configuration.
-Instead the user have to add the webpack-dev-server client entry point to the webpack configuration.
+Instead the user must add the webpack-dev-server client entry point to the webpack configuration.

 To do this just add `webpack-dev-server/client?http://<path>:<port>` to (all) entry point(s).
 I. e. with the above configuration: